 - 1 head iceberg lettuce

-- 1 heart of romaine
+- 1 heart romaine

-- 6 strips of bacon
+- 6 strips bacon cooked and crumbled